workspacebychristian/compass-mining-code-screen/README.md

 * Prompts for admin_user and view_user passwords and verifies their access.

-3. **Create Users and Grant Privileges:**
-* The script creates two PostgreSQL users (admin_user and view_user), both using the password retrieved from AWS KMS.

-* admin_user is granted full privileges on the database and tables.

-* view_user is granted read-only access to the database and tables.

-4. **Create a View & defines function:**
-* The script verifies that the users can access the data by querying the books_view for view_user and the books table for admin_user.

 ### Environment Variables
 * The script uses the environment variable KMS_KEY_ALIAS to specify the KMS key alias used for decryption.
 This allows the script to be used across different environments without hardcoding sensitive information.